 - Small frying pan

-- Wok or large frying pan (with lid)
+- Wok or large frying pan

-- Large saucepan (with lid)
+- Large saucepan

-- Small saucepan (with lid)
+- Small saucepan

-- Flat baking tray (for oven chips!)
+- Flat baking tray

 - Tin opener